BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

     # Function Components (New way): These are just a normal JS functions that return React element/jsx.
     # Class Components (Old way): These are ES6 classes that extend React.Component and include a render method that returns React elements.
     # NOTE:
-        # We can write “rafce” in VSCode to get a boiler plate react component, but always try to avoid it to practice.
+        # We can write “rafce” in VSCode to get a boiler plate react component, but try to avoid it to practice.
         # Components can be reused across different parts of an application or even in different projects.
     # Component Rendering:
         # On the first render, the component function is executed, and local variables are created within the function's scope.